nolus-protocol/oracle-price-feeder/README.md

 * Editing the `market-data-feeder.toml` file:

+  !!!!!!
+On local network - remove the [providers.osmosis_lcd.comparison], [comparison_providers.sanity_check] and [comparison_providers.sanity_check.ticker_mapping] sections from the configuration file.

    |      Key       |            Value             | Default | Description                                                                                                                                       |
    |:--------------:|:----------------------------:|:-------:|:--------------------------------------------------------------------------------------------------------------------------------------------------|
    | [`continuous`] |      `true` or `false`       |  true   | if false the service will push a price only once and exit                                                                                         |